artefactual/atom-docs/admin-manual/maintenance/troubleshooting.rst

 **when**

-You should consider restarting Memcached if:
+You should consider restarting Memcached if you're using it when:

-* You have experienced issues with the job scheduler and are also restarting it
 * You are trying to ensure all application caches are cleared

 **How**